gyes51y767p/api-design-java-JUnit/Documentation/UserInputRegex.md

 Description: Constructs a UserInputRegex object with the provided user input as orginal word.

-###Methods
+### Methods
 >##### justMatches(): Boolean

-Description: Checks if the orginal word (created from user input) matches the text in which user want to search
+Description: Checks if the orginal word (created from user input) matches the text in which user want to search<br>
 Returns: ture if find the orignal word in the text, vice versa.

 >##### getUserInput(): String

-Description: Retrieves the orginal word (user input).
+Description: Retrieves the orginal word (user input).<br>
-Returns:
-the orginal word
+Returns: the orginal word

 >##### setUserInput(String: newWord):  void

-Description: Updates the original word
+Description: Updates the original word <br>
-Parameters: String
+Parameters: String<br>
 Return: void

 >##### createYourRegexPattern():  String

 Description: Allows the user to create complex regular expressions based on their input for starting, middle, and ending substrings without creating the object.
-It ensures thatregular expression pattern of user input is constructed correctly.
+It ensures thatregular expression pattern of user input is constructed correctly.<br>

 Return: A String that is built accordinly by your preference